haibo031031/aristotle/README.md

 (3) Composer V1.1-- Generate code with and without local memory (2+ same MAPs)

 =========
-The script is written Jianbin Fang from Delft Unviersity of Tehchnology, the Netherlands.
+The script is written by Jianbin Fang from Delft Unviersity of Tehchnology, the Netherlands.

 Date: 09/12/2013